 Have you considered following Rust’s approach to communication with it’s player-base?

-Rust’s consistent & daily community updates is an approach we intend to take as well, and certainly as we head into Early Access.
+Rust’s consistent and daily community updates is an approach we intend to take as well.
 When players are engaged in Early Access, the developer really has an obligation in my view to keep the players constantly informed & involved in the development process, and the game also becomes better as a result.
-Though unlike Rust, through Early Access we’ll be using the game’s Steam site as a our primary method of news updates & communication with the community.
-Just seems easier to us than maintaining a separate website 🙂

 How much research have you done into pre-historic species?